inchworks/picinch/docs/install-5-customise.md

 You may also add add additional images you wish to include in customised templates to `/images`.
 They will be served as `static/images/*`.
 These files are intended to be unchanging; dynamic content should go in
 `/srv/picinch/misc`.

+### Configuration Parameters
+The essential items can be set in docker-compose.yml.
+For a more specific configuration add a `configuration.yml` file.
+See [configuration.yml]({{ site.baseurl }}{% link configuration.yml.md %}) for the full set of options.

 ### Static Pages
 Additional pages are added more easily by logging on as administrator [&#8658; Site Administrator]({{ site.baseurl }}{% link administrator.md %}).
 However static pages can be used to get full control over page layouts.